Philemon 1:23-24 (KJV)

-First of all, thank you!
+Thank you!
 It is a great joy to me to know you read the thoughts and lessons God has given me in His word.
-Secondly, I would love to hear from you.
+I would love to hear from you.
 Please feel free to leave comments.

-For this and more than 4300 earlier Daily Visits with God visit https://mckenzie-visit-with-god.blogspot.com.
-There you will find daily visits going back to 2006.
+For this and, more than 5500 earlier Daily Visits with God, visit https://mckenzie-visit-with-god.blogspot.com.
+There you will find daily visits going back to 2005.

 If you have been blessed by this blog, please subscribe to my feed and share it with others.